-‘Reflection’ presented by Peter Griffin (member of Pax Christi Australia NSW) at St Vincent’s Church in Redfern, Sunday 8 July 2018.
+A ‘Reflection’ presented by Peter Griffin (Pax Christi NSW) at St Vincent’s Church in Redfern, Sunday 8 July 2018.

 Good Morning.
 As we gather today, let us bring to mind that we are on Aboriginal land.
 It is not easy for non-Aboriginal people to appreciate the difference between owning land and being owned by the land.
 The difference is between relating to the earth as material and subduing it, as against the notion of sovereignty as something spiritual.
 It does not come naturally for many non-Aboriginal people to see the land as something from which the people were born, to which, in this life, they remain attached and to which they must return to be united with their ancestors.